srafferty73/stephen_rafferty_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   total
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total    #this return needs to be outside the for loop end end